Vincent Cotto

 The Industrial Revolution was one of the first big booms for Ergonomics.
 Manual labor was essential during this time as the advancements in technology we have today were not available.
 Early Ergonomics pioneers evaluated manual tasks to find easier ways to complete those tasks, with a focus on standardization and job process simplification to eliminate non-value-added steps to improve production and efficiency; these are considered some of the first traditional ergonomic assessments.
 (Pandve, 2017)

-The field of Ergonomics continued to grow during and immediately following World War II; the focus of Ergonomics shifted from overall production and efficiency to also include worker safety.
+The field of Ergonomics continued to grow during and immediately following World War II.
+The focus of Ergonomics shifted from overall production and efficiency to also include worker safety.
 Research in the field of Ergonomics started to grow to incorporate applied biomechanics and physiology to understand the impact of work on the individual.

 Muscular forces, physiological responses, perceived rates of exertion, and other cognitive loads began to be of interest to Ergonomics researchers to minimize exposure to musculoskeletal disorders (MSDs).
 (Ergoweb LLC, 2017)

-For many years, physical assessments have served as a staple and focus of the Ergonomics industry.
-The NIOSH Lifting Equation, Rapid Entire Body Assessment (REBA), Rapid Upper Limb Assessment (RULA), Job Strain Index, and numerous other physical assessments have been conducted manually for many years, but with the emergency of technology, the field of Ergonomics has seen incredible strides in terms of innovation and the ability to perform these same assessments.
+For many years, ergonomic assessments have served as a staple and focus of the Ergonomics industry.
+The NIOSH Lifting Equation, Rapid Entire Body Assessment (REBA), Rapid Upper Limb Assessment (RULA), Job Strain Index, and numerous other physical assessments have been conducted manually for many years, but with the emergency of technology, the field of ergonomics has seen incredible strides in terms of innovation and the ability to perform these same assessments.

 We have seen the emergence of improved robotics and automated solutions, the adoption of human modeling and simulation tools, and even the implementation of both active and passive exoskeletons.
-A new wave of technology and innovation in the Ergonomics industry is in the form of wearable technology, motion capture, and artificial intelligence.

-Wearable technology devices have become popular additions to the workforce in warehousing, manufacturing, and many other industries.
 These devices allow for easy tracking of data surrounding biomechanics and postures, repetitive motion, personal protective equipment (PPE), lone worker/employee down alerting, environmental temperature, forklift and vehicle driving, as well as contact tracing and social distancing.

 There are various motion capture and artificial intelligence products that require manual video capturing, uploading, and performing manual inputs based on each video’s operational details to retrieve an evaluation score and risk level.
-Even more on the cutting edge, there are 24/7 analysis solutions with prebuilt rules and rely on computer vision and machine learning to minimize manual inputs.

-At Intenseye, our platform can perform 24/7 analysis, see the unseen, and perform Ergonomic assessments and evaluations in real time without historical manual interaction.
-Intenseye allows for Ergonomic exposures to be captured, proactively, without the reliance on incident reporting to trigger an assessment of the operation of interest.
+Intenseye allows for ergonomic exposures to be captured, proactively, without the reliance on safety incident reporting to trigger an ergonomic assessment of the operation of interest.

 Functionality